Sequence-to-Sequence Models

 Sequence to Sequence Learning with Neural Networks paper.
 This

-architecture splits the task into two distinct phases: encoding context and decoding results.
+architecture splits the learning process into two distinct phases:

 -